microsoft/WhatTheHack/019-ThisOldDataWarehouse/README.md

 1. ETL/ELT design patterns and how to build them with ADF + ADLS
 1. Setup a streaming data pipeline with Kafka
 1. Tune Synapse for analytical workloads and design report for best performance
+1. Setup Data Governance in Syanpase
+1. Build Enterprise Security into your data warehouse

 ## Challenges